G4EVA-dev/telex-agent-builder/README.md

 After deployment, you'll receive a unique A2A endpoint URL for your agent.

-### Deploy to Vercel
+### Deploy to Mastra

 1. Build the project: `npm run build`
-2. Deploy: `vercel deploy`
+2. Deploy: `mastra deploy`
-3. Your A2A endpoint will be: `https://your-app.vercel.app/a2a/agent/telexAgentBuilder`
+3. Your A2A endpoint will be like: `https://telex-builder-agent.mastra.cloud/a2a/agent/telexAgentBuilder`

 ### Deploy to Other Platforms